drakkan/sftpgo/docs/external-auth.md

 The structure for SFTPGo users can be found within the [OpenAPI schema](../httpd/schema/openapi.yaml).

+You can disable the hook on a per-user basis so that you can mix external and internal users.

 An example authentication program allowing to authenticate against an LDAP server can be found inside the source tree [ldapauth](../examples/ldapauth) directory.

 An example server, to use as HTTP authentication hook, allowing to authenticate against an LDAP server can be found inside the source tree [ldapauthserver](../examples/ldapauthserver) directory.